-Table 19-3 Menu 24.3.2 System Maintenance : UNIX Syslog
+Table 24-3 Menu 24.3.2 System Maintenance : Syslog and Accounting

-PARAMETER DESCRIPTION Log Facility Use [SPACE BAR] and then [ENTER] to select one of seven different local options.
+PARAMETER DESCRIPTION Active Use [SPACE BAR] and then [ENTER] to turn syslog on or off.
+Syslog IP Address Type the IP address of your syslog server.
+Log Facility Use [SPACE BAR] and then [ENTER] to select one of seven different local options.
 The log facility lets you log the message in different server files.
 Refer to your UNIX manual.
-Types: CDR Call Detail Record (CDR) logs all data phone line activity if set to Yes.
-Packet triggered The first 48 bytes or octets and protocol type of the triggering packet is sent to the UNIX syslog server when this field is set to Yes.
-Filter log No filters are logged when this field is set to No. Filters with the individual filter Log Filter field set to Yes are logged when this field is set to Yes.
-PPP log PPP events are logged when this field is set to Yes .
+Types: CDR Call Detail Record (CDR) logs all data phone line activity if set to Yes .
+Packet Triggered The first 48 bytes or octets and protocol type of the triggering packet is sent to the UNIX syslog server when this field is set to Yes .
+Filter Log No filters are logged when this field is set to No .
+Filters with the individual filter Log Filter field set to Yes are logged when this field is set to Yes .
+PPP Log PPP events are logged when this field is set to Yes.